-The central contribution of this research lies in integrating domains that are often treated in parallel: the normative-procedural logic of biblical levirate law and the socio-ritual and material conditions of contemporary widowhood in a localized setting.
+The central contribution of this research lies in integrating domains that are often treated in parallel: the normative-procedural logic of biblical levirate law and the socio-ritual and material conditions of contemporary widowhood in a localised setting.
 Conceptually, the study reads Deuteronomy's levirate as a coherent legal-logical package that combines restriction of exogamy, protective incorporation, and enforcement through elders and public shame, and then brings this package into dialogue with the Amike Aba case, where regulation and pressure operate more subtly through ritual governance, kin authority, and resource control.
 Empirically, it provides thematically mapped primary data on mourning rites and post-bereavement challenges-especially around land/inheritance, everyday security, and constrained remarriage trajectories-in the micro-context of Amike Aba/Izzi, thereby refining broader ethnographic and sociological accounts of Igbo/African widowhood.
 By holding text and field together, the study clarifies how kin obligation can function as a family-based form of social security while simultaneously reproducing social regulation that sets the boundaries of widows' agency.

 Several limitations should be acknowledged.
-First, the field evidence is qualitative and context-specific; it does not claim statistical generalizability to all Igbo communities or to Nigeria as a whole, but rather offers an analytically grounded account of Amike Aba with potential resonances elsewhere.
+First, the field evidence is qualitative and context-specific; it does not claim statistical generalisability to all Igbo communities or to Nigeria as a whole, but rather offers an analytically grounded account of Amike Aba with potential resonances elsewhere.
 Second, the study does not measure prevalence or causal effects, nor does it provide a longitudinal tracking of how ritual timing, inheritance disputes, and remarriage options evolve over years or across generations.
 Third, while kin structures are foregrounded, the research does not fully examine how formal and semi-formal institutions (local governance, customary courts, church leadership, or state legal mechanisms) mediate inheritance security, harassment reporting, or dispute resolution in practice.
-Future work could extend the comparison across multiple Izzi/Igbo sites, incorporate longitudinal or life-history approaches to capture post-ritual trajectories over time, and include institutional analysis of local mediation pathways to understand better how protective and regulatory dimensions of kin obligation are negotiated, reinforced, or transformed.
+Future research could expand this comparative analysis to additional Izzi/Igbo sites, integrate longitudinal or life-history methods to track post-ritual trajectories over time, and incorporate institutional analyses of local mediation processes.
+Such extensions would illuminate how kin obligations' protective and regulatory dimensions are negotiated, reinforced, or transformed.